zrajani/Capstone_Project_Lambton_Fall_2020-EMBT/README.md

 <i>* It may be required if your performing cross toolchain that is programming and compiling on host and just transferring the output file to the target</i>

-### Programming Language Used: C/C++ along with Python (iff No C/C++ Language Support Avaliable)
+### Programming Language Used: C/C++ along with Python

-<b>This Project was sucessfully demonstrated on December 14, 2020 and completed on December 22, 2020 thus further on no updates will be made to codes unless required </b>
+This repository will be archived soon.

 ## Project Demonstration (Click on the Image to view the entire working)